 Typically, hiring managers look for office support staff with a degree of technical expertise.
 Those who are comfortable using Microsoft Office applications such as Word, Excel, Outlook and PowerPoint are always in strong demand, while an understanding of social media is also being seen as a positive attribute.
 Many organisations are eager to boost their presence on websites such as Facebook, Twitter, LinkedIn and Google+, and admin professionals may be involved in this process.
 Depending on the duties assumed by the IT and marketing teams, support workers could find themselves monitoring social media feeds and responding to customer feedback via these channels.

 In order to thrive in a busy office environment, admin professionals need to be effective multi-taskers – individuals who can juggle multiple assignments at once.
 At certain times, the department will be very busy, and this requires the whole team to give their all.
 Preferred candidates will have excellent organisational and time management skills, flexibility and a positive attitude.

 But despite the new roles being assumed by admin professionals, employers still recognise the value of solid secretarial skills.
 Strong executive and personal assistance capabilities remain paramount within the profession, with organisations looking for experts in diary and travel management, minute-taking, audio and copytyping, data entry and related duties.

 Employers recognise the value of hiring skilled administrative professionals, and incentivising them to stay with their organisation for the long term.
 For this reason, the salaries paid to office support staff is increasing – in many cases faster than the rate of inflation.
 In order to secure the services and loyalty of admin, many employers are offering more attractive remuneration packages.

 In terms of senior support staff, professionals working in executive assistant, personal assistant and office manager roles can all expect to command higher salaries.
-To find out how much expected salaries are check out the Robert Half Salary Guide.
+To find out how much expected salaries are check out the Robert Half HR and Business Administration Salary Guide.